 A more detailed look at a plan

 A general understanding of priorities, goals, time management and self-management is crucial before your student begins to think about specifics.
 And the specifics of a time management plan become very personal.
 As parent, you might offer some suggestions to help your student think about options, but then it will be up to your student to decide what will work best.
-This may take some trial and error once he gets to school, so offer ideas – and then step back and leave the rest to your student.
+This may take some trial and error once they get to school, so offer ideas — and then step back and leave the rest to your student.

 - Be sure to look at the big picture — not just what is due tomorrow.
 Take each syllabus and look at all assignments and long term projects.

 - Break larger assignments down into smaller steps and create personal deadlines for each phase of a project.

 - Be sure to include important events, breaks, or visits home so conflicts become apparent.
 Plan ahead for the time when the big event happens the day before a big test.